Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Oriol Romero-Isart for helpful discussions which contributed significantly to the development of this work.
 We thank Patrick Maurer for assistance with comparison of our results with Lorentz-Mie scattering by dielectric spheres.
 AAG is supported in part by NSF grants PHY-2110524 and PHY-2111544, the Heising-Simons Foundation, the John Templeton Foundation, and ONR Grant N00014-18-1-2370.
 AAG and GW are supported by the W.M.
 Keck Foundation.
+A.G.~also acknowledges support from NSF grants PHY-2409472, DARPA, the Gordon and Betty Moore Foundation Grant GBMF12328, DOI 10.37807/GBMF12328, the Alfred P.~Sloan Foundation under Grant No.~G-2023-21130, and the Simons Foundation.
 AG is supported by the Alexander von Humboldt foundation.
 SL is also supported by EPSRC International Quantum Technologies Network Grant EP/W02683X/1 and is grateful for EPSRC support through Standard Research Studentship (DTP) EP/R51312X/1.
-This work used the Quest computing facility at Northwestern.
+This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.